peachananr/onepage-scroll/README.md

 [View demo](http://www.thepetedesign.com/demos/onepage_scroll_demo.html)

 ## Compatibility
 Modern browsers such as Chrome, Firefox, and Safari on both desktop and smartphones have been tested.
-Not tested on IE.
+Should work fine on IE8 and IE9 as well.

 ## Basic Usage
 One Page Scroll let you transform your website into a one page scroll website that allows users to scroll one page at a time.
 It is perfect for creating a website in which you want to present something to the viewers.
 For example, [Apple's iPhone 5S website](http://www.apple.com/iphone-5s/) uses the same technique.